Steve-Shambles/gambling_frenzy_timer/README.md

 but it is my first bit of tkinter in 2 years - so fiddling around trying improve it helped knock off some old tk rust.

                            Gambling Frenzy Timer is a straight-forward
-                           stay on screen top, countdown timer and alarm for UK online casino gamblers.
+                           stay on top screen, countdown timer and alarm for UK online casino gamblers.

                            The UK Gambling Commisson insist that casinos